tpdean93/Lawn_Manager/custom_components/lawn_manager/NOTIFICATIONS.md

 - Check entity names in blueprint configuration
 - Review Home Assistant logs for template errors

+**Equipment Notifications Missing**:
+- Ensure equipment is configured in the integration
+- Check that Equipment Selection entity exists
+- Verify chemical calculation services are available

 ### Testing Notifications
 1. Create test automation from blueprint
 2. Set notification time to a few minutes in the future